froelich/sf-relate/README.md

 ### Step 1 --- Hashing and bucketing
 To run the bucketing step, run `python3 notebooks/step1_encode_and_bucketing.py`.
 With the default parameters, for party `i`, the list of samples in buckets are stored at `notebooks/data/2party_100/table/mode4cM8len80k8/tables/party{i + 1}/ID_table.npz` (note the party's indices are shifted).
-For real-case usages when datasets are on two machines, the directories in the scripts should be updated correspondingly.
+For real-case usages when datasets are on two machines, the directories in the scripts should be updated accordingly.

 #### Input Format
 In the following files, `mf` in the file names (e.g. 0.01) signifies that SNPs with minor allele frequencies (MAF) under mf are removed from UKB in the preparation.